Flashback many years. My daughter’s first birthday was around the corner, and I wanted a Sesame Street cake for her party.

 I really wish I would have had this set back then.
 I think I would have been motivated to decorate even more cakes.
 (Amazon affiliate link, which means if you purchase through it, I will earn a small commission, at no extra cost to you.)

 Some of you may be asking, “Why didn’t her poor little boy ever get a fancy decorated cake?”
 Well, I didn’t get the courage to try this before he was several years old, and from then on, he decided he did not like cake.
 (I know, this is CRAZY, considering that cake is my favorite food.)
 So he usually had a cookie cake from the bakery.
-I did decorate a couple of those.
-Not as elaborately, mind you, but he enjoyed them.
+I did decorate a couple of those!

 So, if you’re thinking, as I did, that cake decorating is a complicated mystery, believe me, it’s really not.
 No class required to learn to make stars.
 Give it a try–it’s actually very simple.
 (Yet messy!)
 Have fun making sweet memories.